 The bat cave is a small cave near the Thanlyin River that can’t be entered.
 But every evening right after sunset, thousands of bats fly out which is an incredible spectacle.
 With bats zigzagging through the beautiful coloured sky performing their act for about half an hour, this is a great thing to enjoy along the riverside.

 Hike Taung Wine Mountain

 This was the absolute highlight for us in Hpa-An.
-It was also the main reason we went to Hpa-An, because the view from this mountain on the surrounding area is incredible!
+It was also the main reason that we went to Hpa-An, because the view from this mountain on the surrounding area is incredible!
 Be prepared because the hike is very steep and strenuous, but for the fit people it is doable in about 45 minutes – an hour depending on the pace and stops you make.
-You can hike the mountain before sunrise to watch the sunrise, or before sunset to watch the sunset.
+You can hike the mountain in the very early hours to watch the sunrise, or in the afternoon to watch the sunset.
 Because you will have a 360 degrees view from here, both are great options.
 Make sure to bring a headlamp if you choose one of these options and wear good hiking shoes because you need really good grip here.

 - Note: I brought the white dress and sandals with me to the top for the pictures.
 Of course I didn’t hike in it 🙂

 Read all the details about the Taung Wine hike in this complete guide